Francis Burdett

-Sir Francis Burdett, 5th Baronet (25 January 1770 – 23 January 1844) was a British politician and Member of Parliament who gained notoriety as a proponent (in advance of the Chartists) of universal male suffrage, equal electoral districts, vote by ballot, and annual parliaments.
+Sir Francis Burdett, 5th Baronet (25 January 1770 – 23 January 1844) was an English politician and Member of Parliament who gained notoriety as a proponent (in advance of the Chartists) of universal male suffrage, equal electoral districts, vote by ballot, and annual parliaments.
 His commitment to reform resulted in legal proceedings and brief confinement to the Tower of London.
 In his later years he appeared reconciled to the very limited provisions of the 1832 Reform Act.
 He was the godfather of Francisco Burdett O'Connor, one of the famed Libertadores of the Spanish American wars of independence.

 Family

 Sir Francis Burdett was the son of Francis Burdett and his wife Eleanor, daughter of William Jones of Ramsbury Manor, Wiltshire.
 He inherited the family baronetcy from his grandfather Sir Robert Burdett in 1797.
 From 1820 until his death, he lived at 25 St James's Place, London.

 Education and early life

 He was educated at Westminster School and Christ Church, Oxford.
 When young, he was for a long time the notorious lover of Lady Oxford (according to the journal of Thomas Raikes), and afterwards travelled in France and Switzerland.
 He was in Paris during the earlier days of the French Revolution.

 Returning to England in 1793, he married Sophia Coutts, the second daughter of the wealthy banker Thomas Coutts.
 She brought him the large fortune of £25,000.
 Their youngest daughter – Angela Burdett-Coutts – ultimately inherited the Coutts fortune and became a well-known philanthropist.

 In 1796, he became Member of Parliament for Boroughbridge, having purchased this seat from the representatives of the Duke of Newcastle, and in 1797 succeeded his grandfather as 5th Baronet.